 Students who are considering teacher certification in speech and drama should consult with the department faculty before the end of their sophomore year.

 DANCE ACTIVITY COURSES: MODERN, AND BALLET

 These three courses are offered as Kinesiology Activity courses.
-They meet the Physical Activity requirement and should be registered in the same way as all KINA courses.
+Each meets the Physical Activity requirement and should be registered as all KINA courses.

 HENDRIX DANCE ENSEMBLE